makersacademy/bowling-challenge-ruby/docs/domain_modelling.md

 I want to see my current total score in the game
 >

+>As a very keen bowler
+So that I don't get stuck playing forever
+I want to see when the game has finished
+>

 ### Stretch User Stories

 >As a keen bowler